henrihuhtinen/TrusttoBlockchain/h1 Helsec.md

 There are also cyber insurances, but tolerances should be high enough.

 Have organizations learned?
 At least not enough.

+# Reference

+HelSec Meetup.
+Presentation: What the BEC II - Invoice fraud and how it is done in the corporate world. by Elias Alanko

 # b) Gandalf